 He took on water.
 The boat starts to list, the traps are leaning over, and Jim goes to get a knife.
 The knife falls over the side of the boat.
 More water’s coming in.
 They’re starting to go in a weird direction.
 Jim happened to have a Swiss army knife in his pocket that somebody gave him, and he was able to cut the rope, and half his gear went overboard.
 The boat righted itself, and they kept going.

-*Part 2, where Jolene reveals how they managed their money through each fishing season, is coming next week!*🐟
+*READ PART 2, where Jolene reveals how they managed their money through each fishing season, and more!*🐟

 Can you relate to any of the experiences Jolene has shared?
 We’d love to know in the comments below!